-14.4.1.
-QUARTER FINAL ROUNDS
+13.4.1.
+Quarter Final Rounds

 - a.
-The matchups of the quarter final rounds will be based on the ranking in the preliminary rounds and shall be as follows: - Quarter Final 1: Rank 1 v.
+The matchups of the quarter final rounds will be based on the ranking in the preliminary rounds and shall be as follows: - i.
+Quarter Final 1: Rank 1 v.
 Rank 8 - ii.
 Quarter Final 2: Rank 2 v.
 Rank 7 - iii.
-Quarter Final 3: Rank 3 v.
+Ouarter Final 3: Rank 3 v.
 Rank 6 - iv.
-Quarter Final H: Rank H v.
+Quarter Final 4: Rank 4 v.
 Rank 5 - b.
-The side which a team wiLL be arguing in the quarter final round shall be determined in accordance with RuLe 12.7. - c.
-The teams will be provided with a hard copy of the teams that they are facing prior to the beginning of the round.
+The side which a team will be arguing in the quarter final round shall be determined in accordance with Rule 11.7. - c.
+The teams will be provided with a hard copy of the opposing teams' memorials prior to the beginning of the round.
 They are required to return the same at the end of the round. - d.
 Each quarter final round will be judged by three (3) orals judges, each of whom shall award a maximum of 3 round points.
 The team with the higher total marks on a particular judge's score-sheet will be the winner on that judge's score-sheet.
 The winning team on a particular judge's score sheet shall be awarded 3 round points for that judge.
 In case of a tie between the two teams, each team shall be awarded 1.5 round points for the concerned judge.
-Thus, every quarter round will have 9 round points allotted to the orals.
-Memorial scores will not be accounted for in advanced rounds. - e.
+Thus, every Quarters' round will have 9 round points allotted to the orals.
+Memorial scores will not be accounted for in advanced rounds.

+e.
 The team that scores the higher round points shall proceed to the semi-final rounds.

-14.4.2.
-SEMI FINAL ROUND
+13.4.2.
+Semi Final Round

 - a.
 The matchups in the semi-final rounds shall be as follows: - i.
 Winner of Quarter Final 1 v.
-Winner of Quarter Final - Hii.
+Winner of Quarter Final 4 - ii.
 Winner of Quarter Final 2 v.
-Winner of Quarter Final - З b.
-RuLe 14.3.2 (b) to 14.3.2 (d) shall apply mutatis mutandis to the semi-final rounds.
+Winner of Quarter Final 3 - b.
+Rule 13.4.1 (b) to 13.4.1 (d) shall apply mutatis mutandis to the semi-final rounds.

-14.4.3.
-FINAL ROUND
+13.4.3.
+Final Round

 - a.
-The GRAND FINAL OF NLSTIAM 2023 will be held on 21st May, 2023. - b.
-The side which a team will be arguing in the final round shall be determined in accordance with Rule 12.7.
+The GRAND FINAL OF NLSTIAM 2024 will be held on 19th May, 2024. - b.
+The side which a team will be arguing in the final round shall be determined in accordance with Rule 11.7.